 Please note that JobTestPrep's practice packs are generic packs aimed at helping you prepare for the tests, but they are not based on the Utopia set of tests.

 This set of assessments is used in the recruitment of customer-facing roles, junior management, and administrative roles.
 Find out more about the assessments in this test series on our Criterion B2C aptitude test series page.

-The Criterion CWS SeriesThe Criterion Workforce Series (CWS) is a series of tests and assessments that are designed to mimic tasks that people in the production, manufacturing and engineering roles.
-This set of six tests contains four tests delivered both online and on paper, and two tests (Fault detection and SPC1 Plotting data test) that are only offered in paper and pencil format.
+The Criterion Workforce Series (CWS) is a series of tests and assessments that are designed to mimic tasks that people in production, manufacturing, and engineering roles face.
+This set of six tests contains four tests delivered both online and on paper, and two tests (Fault detection and SPC1 Plotting data test) that are only offered in paper-and-pencil format.

 CWS personality questionnaire – This is a personality questionnaire based on 13 different scales.
 You will be given statements and you have to choose which one of the options fits into your personality makeup.
 Learn more about personality tests and how to take them with JobTestPrep.

-The Criterion SJTSituational Judgement Tests are scenario based assessments, which examine how you respond to work based situations.
+Situational Judgement Tests are scenario based assessments, which examine how you respond to work based situations.
 The Criterion Situational Judgement Test is delivered through the Criterion Coast platform and is used to assess the following abilities: